jensenr30/config/.jensenr30/install/arch/arch-install.md

 uncomment the `multilib` section in `/etc/pacman.conf`

+sudo vim /etc/makepkg.conf
+and add 'MAKEFLAGS="--jobs=$(nproc)"' to the file so that when you compile, you will use multiple cores.

 UNTESTED: edit `/etc/makepkg.conf` and add / uncomment for and set `MAKEFLAGS="-j10"` to compile with 10 CPU cores.

 ## SSH